JesusLibrado/practice-python/README.md

 # Problems solved with Python 3

-The goal of this repo is to shw my progress as I learn a new programming language.
+The goal of this repo is to show my progress as I learn a new programming language.
 This repo is exclusive for Python 3.

 ## Executing